gegian22/latin102portfolio21/quiz1.md

 if the form is singular, convert to plural; if the form is plural, convert to singular

 petivisset: pluperfect, active, subjunctive, third, and singular.
+Petiviseent

 necauit: Perfect, active, indicative, third, and singular.
+Necaverunt

 necari: Present, passive, *infinitive*

 rogaretur:Imperfect, passive, subjunctive, third, and singular.
+Rogarentur

-coepit: present, active, indicative, third, and singular.
+coepit: present, active, indicative, third, and singular. coepiunt

-interfecisset: Pluperfect, active, subjunctive, third, singular.
+interfecisset: Pluperfect, passive, subjunctive, third, singular.
+Interfecissent

-misit: perfect, active, indative, third, singular.
+misit: perfect, active, indative, third, singular. misserunt

 Part 3: Latin composition
 Translate (only) the italicized verb forms into Latin.
 E.g., if you were given “Hercules saw Deianira,” you could translate saw with vidit.